bjuppa/fluent-form/README.md

 and `followedBy...Block()` methods of control blocks.

 ### CSS class names
-This packages uses the [BEM approach for CSS naming](http://getbem.com/naming/).
+This package uses the [BEM approach for CSS naming](http://getbem.com/naming/).

 ## Usage
 `FluentForm::create()` is the base for a new form.